Tag: Letters

 Departure and Revisit

-Bruce Diggle left Korea in 1954 by ship and went to London.
-In London, he met up with his soon-to-be wife who left for London when he left for Korea.
-They were married upon his arrival in London.
-He returned to Korea with a revisit program offered to New Zealand veterans.
+Bruce Diggle recounts leaving Korea in 1954 by ship and went to London where he met up with his soon-to-be wife.
+He discusses their marriage upon his arrival in London.
+He describes returning to Korea with a revisit program offered to New Zealand veterans.
 He is very appreciative of South Korea's efforts to bring veterans back and is impressed by the development of South Korea since the war.

 Charles Earnest Berry